-Emma graduated from Oxford University with a double first in Classics before deciding to pursue a career in law.
+Emma did a degree in Classics before deciding to pursue a career in law.

 She is ranked in Band 2 in Chambers 2020 and has been recommended in the Legal 500, described as “unbelievably knowledgeable” and “an absolutely fantastic discrimination lawyer”.